-- After smoothing with 100 or 120 grit, use 150 grit to continue smoothing out the drywall mud.
+- After smoothing with 100 or 120 grit, use 150 grit or 180 grit to continue smoothing out the drywall mud.

 - Finish with 220 grit sandpaper for a seamless drywall surface.

-Once you’ve smoothed the initial rough portions of your drywall joints, move to a finer sandpaper, such as 150 grit.
-Then, perform final smoothing with 220 grit.
+Once you’ve smoothed the initial rough portions of your drywall joints, move to a finer sandpaper, such as 150 grit or 180 grit.
+Then, perform the final smoothing with 220 grit.
 When sanding, always move from coarse sandpaper to a finer one.
 This will allow you to gradually smooth out your work.
-Returning to a coarse sandpaper will undo your finer finish work.
+Returning to coarse sandpaper will undo your finer finish work.

 What are the Best Tools for Sanding Drywall?

-For small jobs, standard sandpaper and a hand-sanding tool are perfect tools.
-Sanding blocks and sanding sponges made for drywall are very versatile and resist clogging with drywall dust, so they make a good choice.
+For small jobs, sanding blocks and sanding sponges made for drywall are the best choice.
+They are very versatile and resist clogging with drywall dust.
 For sanding ceilings and high walls, a pole sander extends your reach and makes work a lot easier.